 It’s important to use a firm that is familiar with SEO specifically for Financial Advisors, and compliance rules.
 Both my SEO Package and FMG Suite’s Local Search tool accomplish SEO improvement while observing compliance rules and focusing on local search.

 SEO can be complex, but since it’s so widespread and important, prices have come down a lot in recent years.
 I don’t recommend spending more than $1,000 on your site’s SEO.
-My SEO Package addresses all on-site SEO issues, creates and optimizes your social profiles and Google My Business page, and verifies your business with 30-50 local listings for just $875 (save $250 by mentioning this blog post).
+My SEO Package addresses all on-site SEO issues, creates and optimizes your social profiles and Google My Business page, and verifies your business with 15 – 20 local listings for a much more reasonable rate.
+View pricing and details here.